 Upon acceptance to the University, full-time students are assigned an advisor from the Academic Advising Center or from their academic program who will help them develop a plan and select courses that are consistent with their objectives and qualifications.
 About the time students earn 45 credits, they are expected to declare the program of studies or major they wish to pursue.
 At this time, students will also be assigned to faculty advisors who either teach in the fields of interest or specialize as advisors in those areas.
 Students are required to meet with their advisors during the enrollment period for each term, but advisors are also available throughout the term for additional conferences with students.
 Students are urged to meet with their advisor frequently to discuss academic and career plans as well as problems or concerns.
 Part-time students are advised by the advisors in the Academic Advising Center.
-Appointments for advising and/or enrollment conferences may be scheduled by calling the Academic Advising Center at 724-836-9940.
+Appointments for advising and/or enrollment conferences may be scheduled by contacting the advisor directly, using the Pathways/Navigate app on the Pitt portal, or calling the Academic Advising Center, 724-836-9940.